Search

 To be awarded the PhD degree, a candidate must satisfactorily fulfill the following requirements:

-8. Develop an e-portfolio to showcase his/her work in meeting the professional competencies.
+• Develop an e-portfolio to showcase work done to meet the professional competencies.

 Curriculum